Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Analysis of the Achievable Rate

-It is observed that the rate expression in Corollary \ref{corollary5_NLoS_expression} does not depend on $\bf\Phi$.
-Therefore, with a purely NLoS RIS-BS channel, any RIS phase shift matrix will result in the same ergodic rate.
+It is observed that the rate in Corollary \ref{corollary5_NLoS_expression} does not depend on $\bf\Phi$.
+Therefore, in a fully NLoS RIS-BS channel, any RIS phase shift matrix results in the same ergodic rate.
 This is because the RIS phase shift matrix $\bf \Phi$ is a unitary matrix and the entries of the NLoS channel $\tilde{\bf H}_2$ are Gaussian distributed.
 Therefore, $\tilde{\bf H}_2{\bf\Phi}$ has the same statistical properties as $\tilde{\bf H}_2$.
-Likewise, there is no need to design the RIS phase shifts if all the user-RIS links are purely NLoS.
+Likewise, there is no need to design the RIS phase shifts if all the user-RIS links are fully NLoS.
 This conclusion is apparent from (\ref{rate}) by setting $\varepsilon_{k}=0,\forall k$.

 By analyzing the dominant terms of (\ref{rate_NLoS}) when $M,N\to\infty$, we evince that the rate increases without bound for all the users.
-This implies that fairness among the users is guaranteed in this special case.
+This implies that fairness requirements among the users are implicitly guaranteed in this special case.
 As $N\to\infty$, specifically, the dominant terms in (\ref{rate_NLoS}) scale asymptotically as $\mathcal{O}\left(N^2\right)$, and the rate converges to